prestodb/ambari-presto-service/README.md

 * On the Presto service home page, if you click on 'Presto workers', you will get an incorrect list of workers.
 This is a known issue and has been fixed in Ambari 2.2.0.

+* If the installation of Presto fails with `Python script has been killed due to timeout after waiting 1800 secs`, then the `wget` for either the Presto RPM or `presto-cli` JAR has timed out.
+To increase the timeout, increase the `agent.package.install.task.timeout` setting in `/etc/ambari-server/conf/ambari.properties` on the Ambari server host.
+Make sure to restart the Ambari server for the change to take effect.
+To resume, either hit the Retry button in the installation wizard, or finish the wizard and then install all Presto components individually by navigating to the relevant host and selecting Re-install.
+The components can be installed manually in any order but when starting the components, make sure to start the Presto coordinator last.
+If the installation keeps timing out, we suggest downloading the RPM and JAR outside the installation process, uploading them somewhere on your network and editing `package/scripts/download.ini` with the new URLs.

 # Getting help

 If you're having trouble with anything, please [file a new issue](https://github.com/prestodb/ambari-presto-service/issues) and we'll try our best to help you out.